oliverphilcox/RascalC/docs/usage/correlation-functions.rst

 **NB**: The two field script computes all three distinct (cross-)correlations between the two fields, thus has a runtime :math:`\sim` 3 times that of ``xi_estimator.py``.
 The two fields should be distinct to avoid issues with double counting.

+.. todo:: currently Periodic flag is set to False in Corrfunc periodic computation - CHANGE THIS!!

 **Input Parameters**